 Facilities that work with or use highly toxic materials that may potentially be discharged with the effluent.

+The Regional Water Boards may set a more frequent chronic routine monitoring frequency by documenting the justification in the NPDES fact sheet or Water Code section 13383 Order.

+5.4.4.2.2.2.
+Reducing the Routine Monitoring Schedule for Chronic Toxicity

-The Regional Water Boards would also be able to approve a reduction in the frequency of chronic routine monitoring for eligible dischargers upon reissuance, renewal, or reopening (to address toxicity requirements) of an NPDES permit.
-Dischargers are not eligible for a reduced monitoring frequency upon the initial issuance of an NPDES permit.
-To be eligible for a reduced monitoring frequency, a non-storm water NPDES discharger must have met the following conditions for the prior five consecutive years: The MDEL and MMEL have not been exceeded
+The Regional Water Boards would also be able to establish a reduced frequency of chronic routine monitoring for eligible dischargers upon reissuance, renewal, or reopening (if permit reopening is to address toxicity requirements) of an NPDES permit.

+If a non-storm water NPDES discharger’s permit includes the chronic toxicity MDEL and MMEL as specified in Section IV.B.2.e of the Provisions, the Regional Water Board may approve a reduced routine monitoring frequency for the discharger upon reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements) of the NPDES permit when, during the prior five consecutive years, the following conditions have been met:

+The MDEL and MMEL have not been violated; and

-TheProvisions in the NPDES permit have been followed.
+The toxicity requirements in the NPDES permit have been followed.

+If a non-storm water NPDES discharger’s permit does not include the chronic toxicity MDEL and MMEL as specified in Section IV.B.2.e of the Provisions, the Regional Water Board may approve a reduced routine monitoring frequency for the discharger upon reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements) of the NPDES permit when, during the prior five consecutive years, the following conditions have been met:

+The toxicity requirements in the applicable NPDES permit(s) have been followed; and

+A minimum of ten chronic toxicity tests have been conducted at the IWC or at a concentration of effluent higher than the IWC; and

+All chronic aquatic toxicity test data are analyzed or reanalyzed using the TST; and

+No chronic toxicity test has resulted in a “fail” at the IWC or, if the test was not conducted at the IWC, at a concentration of effluent higher than the IWC.

-For eligible non-storm water NPDES dischargers, including POTW dischargers that are authorized to discharge at a rate of 5 MGD or greater , the Regional Water Boards could approve a reduced frequency routine monitoring schedule from one chronic toxicity test per calendar month to one per calendar quarter.
+For eligible non-storm water NPDES dischargers, including POTW dischargers that are authorized to discharge at a rate of 5 MGD or greater and are required to have a pretreatment program, the Regional Water Boards could approve a reduced frequency routine monitoring schedule from one chronic toxicity test per calendar month to one per calendar quarter.
 For eligible non-storm water NPDES dischargers, including POTW dischargers, which are authorized to discharge at a rate of less than 5 MGD, the Regional Water Boards could approve a reduced frequency routine monitoring schedule from one chronic toxicity test per calendar quarter to two chronic toxicity tests per calendar year.

-The Regional Water Board could also reduce the routine monitoring frequency for chronic toxicity to as few as one chronic toxicity tests per calendar year for dischargers that have high dilution providing that the discharger continues to meet the requirements for a reduced monitoring frequency and:
+The Regional Water Board could also reduce the routine monitoring frequency for chronic toxicity to as few as two chronic toxicity tests per calendar year for dischargers that have high dilution providing that the discharger continues to meet the requirements for a reduced monitoring frequency and:

 The discharger has an initial dilution of at least 10:1, and

-For dischargers authorized to discharge at a rate equal to or greater than 5.0 MGD, the Regional Water Board requiresadditional monitoring
+For dischargers authorized to discharge at a rate equal to or greater than 5.0 MGD, the Regional Water Board requires two additional monitoring tests conducted at a concentration of effluent that is at least double the IWC, in which this additional monitoring may be used to determine whether a TRE is necessary.